LuzLabLLC/creampie-sol.com/README.md

 ## Testing changes
 - To test changes, create a pull request against the `development` branch
 - A deploy preview link will be triggered in the PR
-- Once approved, your changes will go into `development` and will await the PR to main
+- Once approved, your changes will go into `development` and will await the PR to main for release